Maureen Pugh

-She has previously served as the mayor of the Westland District.
+Maureen Helena Pugh ONZM (born 1958) is a New Zealand politician.
+She was the mayor of Westland from 2004 to 2013.
+She first became a Member of Parliament for the National Party in 2016, leaving Parliament in 2017 and returning in 2018.
+She was initially a list MP, before winning the West Coast-Tasman electorate in 2023.

 Political career

 Westland District Council

 Pugh was elected to the Westland District Council in 1998 and served two terms before being elected as the district's first woman mayor in 2004, succeeding John Drylie.
 In 2007 she was returned as mayor unopposed.
 She stood down at the 2013 elections and was succeeded as mayor by Michael Havill.

 While serving as mayor of Westland District Council, Pugh was accused of failure to declare a financial conflict of interest.

-General elections and Member of Parliament
+Parliament

-2014 election and first tenure
+First term, 2016–2017

-In the 2014 general election Pugh contested the West Coast-Tasman electorate as the candidate of the New Zealand National Party.
-Also ranked number 52 on the National Party list, she just missed out on winning a list seat.
-Based on preliminary results, she would have entered Parliament, but in the final results, National's proportion of the party vote reduced and the Green Party's Steffan Browning won the seat she would have taken.
+Pugh contested the West Coast-Tasman electorate unsuccessfully for the New Zealand National Party in the 2014 general election.
+Ranked number 52 on the National Party list, she just missed out on a list seat in the final results.
+She would have got a list seat on preliminary results, but National's proportion of the party vote reduced in the final results and the Green Party's Steffan Browning won the seat she would have taken.
 Pugh remained first in line should a vacancy arise in a list seat held by a National Party MP during the 51st New Zealand Parliament, and following Tim Groser's resignation in December 2015 she was sworn in as a member of parliament on 9 February 2016 after the summer recess.